 7. Marketing Operations Team

-- Data Analyst: Tracks key performance metrics, marketing campaign ROI, and customer retention/sell insights.
+- Data Analyst: Measures performance, campaign ROI, funnel health, and customer economics

 Structuring Your B2B SaaS Marketing Team

-- Chief Marketing Officer or VP of Marketingsome text
+- Chief Marketing Officer or VP of Marketing

 - Demand Generation Team